thedevopsguyblog/deleteCftStacks/README.md

 # Delete Stack

-Using Lambda, delete all stacks cft with a name starting with D or T.
+Using Lambda and EventBridge , delete all cft stacks matching a pattern.

 TODO:

-- check and recheck if the stacks have been deleted using exponential backof
+- Check and recheck if the stacks have been deleted using exponential backof.
+- Build an alerting/reporting feature.
-- might need to move to a state machine
+- Might need to move to a state machine.
-- jest testing needs a little more work too
+- Jest testing needs a little more work too.